Top four battle in the Premier League - Who can qualify?

 [ MORE: How to watch Premier League in USA ]

-With Manchester City and Liverpool battling for the title, plus Chelsea sitting semi-comfortably in third, the likes of Arsenal, Manchester United, Tottenham, and West Ham are battling it out to finish in the top four, while Wolves’ chances are sinking like a stone.
-A heavy one.
+With Manchester City and Liverpool battling for the title, plus Chelsea sitting semi-comfortably in third, the likes of Arsenal and Tottenham are battling it out to finish in the top four, while Wolves, Manchester United, and West Ham see their chances sinking like stones.
+Heavy ones.

 Below we focus on the standings, fixtures, and analyze the top four hopes for the teams in the hunt, and we will update this article each week between now and the end of the season.